Grayling (butterfly): Flight

 The grayling is a large and distinctive butterfly when in flight.
 The flight of a grayling is characterized by strong loops.

-The flying patterns of a grayling are also important in male-male interactions of territoriality.
+The flying patterns of a grayling are also important in male–male interactions of territoriality.
 Initially, when defending a territory, each male grayling flies in a spiral motion, trying to be higher than and behind the other male.
 When this formation is stabilized, the two male graylings go into an alternating sequence of dives and climbs.
 At the end, the male that is able to achieve the highest position settles in the territory.

 Thermoregulation

 The graylings prefer to live in open habitats, with easy access to the sun.
 This may be due to their ability to regulate their body temperature using the sun.
 When the temperature gets too cold, the grayling leans to expose its side towards the sunlight, therefore allowing its wings to gain heat from the sun.
-When the temperature gets too warm, the grayling stands straight, on its tiptoes, exposing its head towards the sun and keeping the majority of its body away.
+"Ground hugging" (with wings tilted all the way to the ground), and shivering (for metabolic heat) are also used when it is particularly cold or cloudy.
+When the temperature gets too warm, the grayling stands straight on its tiptoes (stilting), exposing its head towards the sun and keeping the majority of its body away, or it moves into the shade.

 The male tends to orient its body and wings to control which parts of the body are exposed to the sun.
 This allows the grayling to keep its body temperature as close to the preferred level as possible.
 Therefore, at lower temperatures, the male grayling exposes as much of its body area as it can to increase the surface area facing the sun.
 This process is sometimes called sun-basking.
 This can raise body temperatures by up to 3 degrees Celsius.
 Contrarily, at high temperatures, the male grayling exposes as little of its body area as possible to the sun.
 This process can lower body temperatures by up to 2.5 degrees Celsius.
 At intermediate temperatures, the male grayling is often observed gradually changing his body orientation and posture in order to evenly spread the heat all over his body.
 This behavior can often be observed by male butterflies defending their territories.
 Many times, the territories that male graylings defend are specific mating sites.
 Thermoregulation allows the male butterflies to maximize their efficiency, in order to prepare for optimal flight performance if another male enters the territory.